No products in the cart.

-For indoor and outdoor plants, neem oil works effectively for treating powdery mildew.
+For indoor and outdoor plants, neem oil effectively treats powdery mildew.
 In addition, clarified hydrophobic neem oil can prevent highly contagious fire blight found on fruit trees.

 When to Use Neem Oil on Plants?

-The fantastic thing about pure neem oil is it is an excellent preventative method and pest control for any existing infestation.
+The fantastic thing about pure neem oil compared to synthetic pesticides is it is an excellent preventative method and pest control for any existing infestation.
 In addition, you can use neem oil during the evening and morning hours.

 We do not recommend using neem oil sprays during the day.
-The reason is that the neem oil combined with direct sunlight can result in burnt leaves.
+The reason is that the neem oil combined with direct sunlight can produce burnt leaves.
 Instead, you can use a DIY neem oil spray throughout the growing season to remove pests in every stage of their lifecycle.

 Leaf spot and anthracnose

-Another great thing about this natural pesticide is that it is safe for the beneficial insects you find in your gardens, like pollinators, earthworms, and ladybugs.
+Another great thing about this natural pesticide is that it is safe for the beneficial insects in your gardens, like pollinators, earthworms, and ladybugs.
 So it will kill pests but not your beneficial insects.